ydylwj23/Leetcode-study-note/DFS & BFS general/DFS.md

             list.add(nums[i]);
             //index needs to move forward to avoid using the same exact number twice(duplicates are still allowed if there are duplicates in the list)
             **DFS(nums, ans, list, i + 1, target);
-            //index doesn't move if duplicates in the list are allowed **DFS(nums, ans, list, i, target);
+            //index doesn't move if using the same exact number in the list is allowed **DFS(nums, ans, list, i, target);
             //remove current layer
             list.remove(list.size() - 1);